 The MapReduce framework performs the important tasks of routing, collating records with the same key, and transporting these records from the mapper to the reducer.
 These tasks are commonly referred to as the shuffle phase of a MapReduce job and are typically run in default mode (whereby the programmer does not customize the phase).

-So for completeness, a typical MapReduce job consists of three phases (that are similar in style for all MapReduce frameworks):
+So, for completeness, a typical MapReduce job consists of three phases (that are similar in style for all MapReduce frameworks):

 def MapReduceJob(Mapper, Shuffler, Reducer):